bor0/gidti/manuscript/appendix-b.md

 Hello Hi
 ```

-It causes a segmentation fault, which is a runtime error.
+It causes a segmentation fault, which is a run-time error.
 As a conclusion, if we use partial functions then we need to do additional checks in the code to cover the cases for potential run-time errors.
 Alternatively, if we want to take full advantage of the safety that the type system offers, we should define all functions as total.

 By defining the function `list_to_vect` to be total, we specify that every input has to have an output.
 All the remaining checks are done at compile-time by Idris and with that we're guaranteed that all callers of this function satisfy the types.